-Clinical Practice Guidelines American College of Obstetricians and Gynecologists (ACOG)
+Clinical Practice Guidelines

+American College of Obstetricians and Gynecologists (ACOG)

-In ACOG bulletin #793, Hereditary Cancer Syndromes and Risk Assessment, the committee opinion addresses updates related to hereditary breast and ovarian cancer, cascade testing, and referrals to genetics specialists.
+In ACOG bulletin #793, the committee opinion addresses updates related to hereditary breast and ovarian cancer, cascade testing, and referrals to genetics specialists.
 It is silent for patients and the need for prophylactic hysterectomy.

-In an ACOG Committee Opinion #601, Tamoxifen and Uterine Cancer (2018) the following recommendations are made:
+In an ACOG Committee Opinion #601 (2018) the following recommendations are made: Women taking tamoxifen should be informed about the risks of endometrial proliferation, endometrial hyperplasia, endometrial cancer, and uterine sarcomas.

-- Women taking tamoxifen should be informed about the risks of endometrial proliferation, endometrial hyperplasia, endometrial cancer, and uterine sarcomas. - Postmenopausal women taking tamoxifen should be closely monitored for symptoms of endometrial hyperplasia or cancer. - If atypical endometrial hyperplasia develops, appropriate gynecologic management should be instituted, and the use of tamoxifen should be reassessed.
+Postmenopausal women taking tamoxifen should be closely monitored for symptoms of endometrial hyperplasia or cancer.

+If atypical endometrial hyperplasia develops, appropriate gynecologic management should be instituted, and the use of tamoxifen should be reassessed.
 If continued use of tamoxifen therapy is advised and the risks are accepted by the patient, hysterectomy should be considered in women with atypical endometrial hyperplasia.
-Tamoxifen use may be reinstitutedrestituted following hysterectomy for endometrial carcinoma in consultation with the physician responsible for the woman's breast care.
+Tamoxifen use may be restituted following hysterectomy for endometrial carcinoma in consultation with the physician responsible for the woman's breast care.